What is a Commercial Bank?

-A commercial bank is a financial institution that grants loans, accepts deposits and offers basic financial products like savings accounts and certificate of deposit to individuals and businesses.
-It makes money by providing different types of loans to customers and charging a specific interest rate on loan.
+A commercial bank is a financial institution that grants loans, accepts deposits, and offers basic financial products like savings accounts and certificates of deposit to individuals and businesses.
+It makes money primarily by providing different types of loans to customers and charging interest.

 The bank’s funds come from money deposited by the bank customers in saving accounts, checking accounts, money market accounts, and certificates of deposit (CDs).
 The depositors earn interest on their deposits with the bank.
 However, the interest paid to depositors is less than the interest rate charged to borrowers.
 Some of the loans offered by a commercial bank include motor vehicle loans, mortgages, business loans, and personal loans.

 The basic role of a commercial bank is to provide financial services to the general public, businesses, and companies.
 Banks also ensure economic stability and sustainable growth of a country’s economy.
 A commercial bank performs the following functions:

 Accepting deposits is one of the oldest functions of a commercial bank.
 When banks started, they charged a commission for keeping money on behalf of the public.
 With the changes in the banking industry over the years and the profitability of the business, banks now pay a small amount of interest to the depositors who keep money with them.
 However, depositors also incur administrative fees to maintain their accounts.

 Banks accept three types of deposits.
 The first one is the savings deposit for small savers who are paid interest on their accounts.
 They can withdraw their money up to a limited amount by writing a cheque.
 The second type of deposit is the current account for people in business who can withdraw their money at any time without notice.
 Banks do not typically pay interest on deposits held in current accounts.
-Instead, the account holders are charged a nominal fee to cater for the services rendered.
+Instead, the account holders are charged a nominal fee for the services rendered.